Karma Dog Training

 You will work with a highly skilled dog trainer selected to closely match your individual needs.
 You will take massive, intelligent action to achieve your dog training goals.
 Your personal dog trainer will empower you by holding you accountable to the commitments you make.
 Your private dog trainer will help measure, monitor and manage your dog's progress, and along the way support you to take consistent action that leads to the results you desire.

 At Karma Dog Training VA Hospital, it's our belief that when choosing a puppy trainer or dog trainer it's important to choose the VA Hospital dog training School that shares your values, and that will recognize your dog's innate right to be taught with patience, love and respect.
-This is precisely the reason why Karma Dog Training VA Hospital's gentle and enlightened approach to dog training appeals to hundreds of VA Hospital puppy and dog owners each year.
+This is precisely the reason why Karma Dog Training VA Hospital's gentle and enlightened approach to dog training appeals to hundreds of VA Hospital puppy and dog parents each year.

 Our Board and Train Program is designed so that your dog’s receives the best dog training we can offer with the goal of responding to you when they return home.
 It is usually a one, two or three week program, and depending on which program you choose, is followed by 1 to 3 private in home dog training sessions as well as unlimited group dog obedience or puppy classes for up to six months.
 We offer a FREE in person 30-minute consultation to see which board and train program is best for you.
 If your dog is accepted into our VA Hospital board and train program, your dog will come and live in one of our dog trainer's home and receive daily dog training lessons.
 Your dog will be trained inside the home, outside on the street, around other dogs, at the park etc.